Are Green Smoothies Actually Healthy?

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.

-Ask any foodie the best way to get a bunch of fruits and veggies into your system and they’ll suggest a green smoothie.
+Ask any person into wellness the best way to get a bunch of fruits and veggies into your system and they’ll suggest a green smoothie.
 Smoothies are a great way to pack a meal full of nutrient-dense veggies, especially for picky eaters who struggle to eat enough greens.
-So what are green smoothies, exactly?

 What are green smoothies?

 Green smoothies are simply made with green veggies–usually leafy greens like spinach, kale, or Swiss chard–blended with fruit, nut milk, and healthy fat.
 They are basically drinkable nutrition.

 You might automatically assume that something green is good for you, but the healthfulness of smoothies is up for debate.
 It is important to remember that everyone is an individual, and smoothies may work for some and not for others.

 Most people don’t get enough veggies in their diets.
 If you’re not used to eating vegetables, they can taste bitter.
 A smoothie is a great way to increase your intake.
 You can pack a lot of of veggies into a small smoothie and chances are you won’t taste them, especially if you also blend frozen fruit with the greens.

 Pureeing your veggies in a blender can help break down the fiber and cellulose to make them more easily digestible.
 This means more bioavailable nutrients, so you get more out of what you’re eating!
 It’s always important to remember that it’s not just about what you eat, it’s about what you absorb from what you eat, too.

 3. Hidden veggies for picky eaters